Building an Interface Design System

 You can define a mini road map to have an organized structure when building any components on Sketch and Figma.
 Thanks to that, they’ll look put together and you won’t have a hard time using them.

-If you name your Symbols shown as below, you’ll file up the structure and a structure shown above starts to emerge.
-(This is how Sketch and Figma works)
+If you name your Symbols shown below, you’ll file up the structure, and a structure shown above starts to emerge.
+(This is how Sketch and Figma work)

 - Primary Button: Components/Buttons/Primary